 David joined the Society in 2004 and owns 4 GA aircraft.

-He is a founding Committee member of the Australian Aviation Museum at Bankstown and of the Lawrence Hargrave Foundation, and is the President of the Aviation Historical Society of Australia (NSW).
+Ian is a founding Committee member of the Australian Aviation Museum at Bankstown and of the Lawrence Hargrave Commemorative Committee.
+He is a former President, current Life Member and Committee member of the Australian Aviation Historical Society of Australia (NSW).

 Committee Member: Professor Michael Hough AM